GoogleChrome/ip-protection/Masked-Domain-List.md

 onevision.com.tw                                 | OneAd                                                          | Not Impacted By Script Blocking
 onef.pro                                         | OneF                                                           | Not Impacted By Script Blocking
 track.onef.pro                                   | OneF                                                           | Entire Domain Blocked
+cdn.opstatics.com                                | OnePlus                                                        | Some URLs are Blocked
 oneplus.com                                      | OnePlus                                                        | Not Impacted By Script Blocking
 onesignal.com                                    | OneSignal                                                      | Not Impacted By Script Blocking
 onetag-sys.com                                   | OneTag                                                         | Not Impacted By Script Blocking